Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 private keys (RSA + ECC) first time it starts up and use it for serving TLS requests.

-Keys can be configured on this property with any of the following values:
-* absolute path to the certificate key
-* certificate key content
-* base64 encoded certificate key content
+Keys can be configured on this property with either of the following values: * absolute path to the certificate key * certificate key content * base64 encoded certificate key content

 **Default:** none